 To pitch vocals in Garageband, select the vocal track that you want to change, and then go down into its plug-ins in the Smart Control section.
 Select “Pitch” from the drop-down menu, and then “Pitch Shifter.”
 You can adjust by how many semi-tones the vocals have been increased from 0 to 12.

 There are other ways to pitch your vocals in Garageband, however, there is no question that this is the easiest way of going about it.
-In this tutorial, I’m going to walk you through a step-by-step process for how to pitch your vocals using the Pitch Shifter, the Vocal Transformer, in addition to an external plug-in like Melodyne 5 from Celemony which you can get for a great price on Plug-in Boutique.
+In this tutorial, I’m going to walk you through a step-by-step process for how to pitch your vocals using the Pitch Shifter, the Vocal Transformer, in addition to some third-party plugins.

 3 Methods For Pitching Vocals in Garageband – A Step-By-Step Guide